Skip to content

 Difference between OPC and Private Limited Company

-One Person Company and private limited company are two popular forms of business entities that operate under the regulations of the companies Act.
-Each structure has unique features and benefits, making it crucial for aspiring entrepreneurs to understand their differences before choosing the most suitable option for their business.
-This article aims to provide a comprehensive comparison between OPC and Private Limited Company, highlighting their distinct characteristics, legal requirements, ownership structures and other essential factors.
+One Person Company and Private Limited Company are two popular forms of business entities operating under the Companies Act, 2013.
+Each structure has its own unique features and benefits.
+This makes it crucial for aspiring entrepreneurs to understand their differences before choosing the most suitable option for their business.
+This article aims to provide a comprehensive comparison between the two structures, highlighting their distinct characteristics, legal requirements, ownership structures and other essential factors.

 Understanding One Person Company (OPC)

-The Companies Act of 2013 introduced the concept of One Person Company (OPC) which brought a significant change in the corporate landscape.
-It enables an individual to establish and operate a company with limited liability, providing the benefits of a corporate entity while retaining full control over their business operations.
+The Companies Act of 2013 introduced the concept of One Person Company (OPC) bringing a significant change in the corporate landscape.
+It enables an individual to establish and operate a company with limited liability.
+This provides the benefits of a corporate entity while retaining full control over their business operations.
 This structure is particularly helpful for solo entrepreneurs who want to maintain complete control over their business while enjoying the benefits of a limited liability company.

 Key Features of OPC

-- Limited Liability: Similar to a Private Limited Company, OPC provides limited liability protection to its sole shareholder, ensuring personal assets are safeguarded against business debts and liabilities.
+• Limited Liability: Similar to a Pvt Ltd Company, OPC provides limited liability protection to its sole shareholder.
+This safeguards personal assets against business debts and liabilities.

 Key Features of Private Limited Company

-- Multiple Shareholders: Unlike OPC, a Private Limited Company requires a minimum of two shareholders and can have up to a maximum of 200 shareholders, facilitating diversified ownership and investment.
+• Multiple Shareholders: Unlike OPC, a Private Limited structure requires a minimum of two shareholders and can have up to a maximum of 200 shareholders, facilitating diversified ownership and investment.

-- Separate Legal Entity: A Private Limited Company is considered a separate legal entity distinct from its shareholders, enabling it to enter into contracts, acquire assets, and incur liabilities in its own name.
+• Separate Legal Entity: It is considered a separate legal entity distinct from its shareholders, enabling it to enter into contracts, acquire assets, and incur liabilities in its own name.

-- Board of Directors: Private Limited Companies are required to have a board of directors comprising at least two individuals, ensuring governance and decision-making are distributed among key stakeholders.
+• Board of Directors: This structure is required to have a board of directors comprising at least two individuals, ensuring governance and decision-making are distributed among key stakeholders.

-- Limited Liability: Shareholders of a Private Limited Company enjoy limited liability protection, ensuring personal assets are shielded from business debts and legal liabilities.
+• Limited Liability: Shareholders of a Private Limited structure enjoy limited liability protection, ensuring personal assets are shielded from business debts and legal liabilities.

-- Compliance Requirements: Private Limited Companies are subject to more stringent compliance requirements compared to OPCs, including holding regular board meetings, maintaining statutory registers, and filing annual returns with regulatory authorities.
+• Compliance Requirements: This structure is subject to more stringent compliance requirements compared to OPCs, including holding regular board meetings, maintaining statutory registers, and filing annual returns with regulatory authorities.

 Similarities between OPC and Private Limited Company

-- Registration Process: both entities must be registered with the ministry of Corporate Affairs.
+• Registration Process: Both One Person Companies and Private Limited entities must register with the ministry of Corporate Affairs.

-- Audit: both OPC and Private Companies are required to appoint auditors within 30 days of incorporation for statutory audits, regardless of their share capital or turnover
+• Audit: Both OPCs and private companies must appoint auditors within 30 days of incorporation for statutory audits, regardless of their share capital or turnover.

 What are the Differences between OPC and Private Limited Company?